1. Conformance overview

 presented inline via an

 <object>embed.
-Mitigation: each embed is paired with a visible Download button and an in-line fallback link inside the<object>for browsers that cannot render PDF; the document content itself is only as accessible as the source PDF. -
+Mitigation: each embed is paired with a visible Download button and an in-line fallback link inside the<object>for browsers that cannot render PDF.
+The document content itself is only as accessible as the source PDF. -

 Translucent “glass” surfaces.
 The sticky top nav and certain card